emqx/emqx-docs/en_US/telemetry/telemetry.md

 ### Disable While Running EMQX

-From Dashboard: click the Settings icon on the ribbon, and turn off the **Enable telemetry** option to permanently disable telemetry.
+From Dashboard: click the Settings icon on the ribbon area, and turn off the **Enable telemetry** option to permanently disable telemetry.

 ## Telemetry Metrics